Laotian Civil War: 1969–1972

 Because of significant logistical stockpiling by PAVN in the Laotian Panhandle, South Vietnam launched Operation Lam Son 719, a military thrust on 8 February 1971.
-Its goals were to cross into Laos toward the city of Tchepone and cut the Ho Chi Minh Trail, hopefully thwarting a planned North Vietnamese offensive.
+Its goals were to cross into Laos toward the city of Tchepone and cut the Ho Chi Minh trail, hopefully thwarting a planned North Vietnamese offensive.
 Aerial support by the U.S. was massive since no American ground units could participate in the operation.
 On 25 February, PAVN launched a counterattack, and in the face of heavy opposition, the South Vietnamese force withdrew from Laos after losing approximately a third of its men.

-Combined offensive to take Plain of Jars.

-On 18 December, PAVN and Pathet Lao forces launched counteroffensive (Campaign Z) to recover the Plain.
+On 18 December, PAVN and Pathet Lao forces launched counteroffensive (Campaign Z) to recover the Plain of Jars.
 Volunteer forces included the 312th and 316th Divisions, the 335th and 866th Infantry Regiments, and six artillery and tank battalions.
 Xam Thong fell and the push continued toward Long Tieng.

 Lower Laos – the 968th Infantry Regiment and Pathet Lao forces reclaimed the Tha Teng and Lao Nam areas, and captured the Bolaven Plateau.

 During the dry season 1971–72, PL/PAVN forces dug into defensive positions and fought for permanent control of the Plain of Jars.
 Units participating included the 316th Infantry Division, the 866th, 335th, and 88th Regiments, and nine specialty branch battalions under the command of Senior Colonel Le Linh.
 Seven PL battalions also participated.

 On 21 May, RLG forces attempted to seize the Plain.
 The battle lasted 170 days (until 15 November 1972).
 The communists claimed to have killed 1,200 troops and captured 80.

 When PAVN launched the Nguyễn Huệ Offensive (known in the West as the Easter Offensive) into South Vietnam on 30 March, massive U.S. air support was required inside South Vietnam and its air strikes in Laos dropped to their lowest point since 1965.

 In northern Laos, the communists made additional gains during the year but failed to overwhelm government forces.
 In November, the Pathet Lao agreed to meet with Laotian government representatives to discuss a cease-fire.

 The war had resulted in a large number of refugees with a peak number of 378,800 internally displaced persons under government control in October 1973.